 It’s worth noting that up until last week, I thought Moorea was the most beautiful place I’d ever seen.
 And then I arrived in the Cook Islands, specifically the island of Aitutaki.
 Now, I admit I’m conflicted (first-world problems).

 Thanks to careful planning and an inexplicable desire to explore every dreamy South Pacific outpost within my logistical reach, today I fly from the paradise of the Cook Islands to the Eden of Moorea.

 Does it get any better than a direct flight between bliss and nirvana?

 My return trip to the French Polynesian island of Moorea is an intentional do-over for my ill-fated trip to Bora Bora last year.
 That particular Tahitian adventure included a brush with Tropical Cyclone Oli and 17 hours’ worth of quality evacuation time in a gym.

 Paradise, it was not.

-But before I move on to exactly why Moorea is so incredible, a quick overview of the islands is in order.
+But before I move on to exactly why Moorea French Polynesia is so incredible, a quick overview of the islands is in order.

 Where is French Polynesia?

-An overseas collectivity of France, the 118 islands and atolls of French Polynesia stretch lazily across the South Pacific Ocean covering more than 1,200 miles.
+An overseas collectivity of France, the 118 islands and atolls of French Polynesia stretch lazily across the south-central Pacific Ocean covering more than 1,200 miles.
 The island group truly is remote, situated about halfway between California and Australia.

-The islands are divided into 5 island groups, the most famous of which are the Society Islands which includes Tahiti, Bora Bora, and – my favorite – Moorea island (technically Mo’orea).
+French Polynesia is divided into 5 island groups.
+The most famous of these are the Society Islands which include the main island of Tahiti, Bora Bora, and – my favorite – Moorea island (technically Mo’orea).